A. Factory-assembled extruded aluminum-clad wood hung window

 D. National Fenestration Rating Council (NFRC)

-B. Window unit air leakage, when tested in accordance with ASTM E 283 Shall be 0.30 cfm/ft• of frame or less.
+B. Window unit air leakage, when tested in accordance with ASTM E 283 Shall be 0.30 cfm/ft2 of frame or less.

-C. No water penetration beyond the interior face of the window when tested in accordance with ASTM E 547 under static pressure of 4.5 psf (42 mph) after 4 cycles of 5 minutes each separated by 1 minute with pressure released, with water being applied continuously, at a rate of 5 gallons per hour per square foot.
-(Optional Pressure of 7.5 psf (54 mph) for more stringent requirements)
+C. No water penetration beyond the interior face of the window when tested in accordance with ASTM E 547 under static pressure of 4.6 psf ( mph) after 4 cycles of 5 minutes each separated by 1 minute with pressure released, with water being applied continuously, at a rate of 5 gallons per hour per square foot.
+(Optional Pressures for other sizes are available)

-D. Window units shall withstand positive and negative pressures of 45.0 psf (133 mph) acting normal to the plane of the window.
+D. Window units shall withstand positive and negative pressures of 50.13 psf ( mph) acting normal to the plane of the window.
 Units shall have no permanent deformation in excess of 1/175 of its span when tested in accordance with ASTM E 330.
-(Optional Pressure of up to 75psf (172 mph) for more stringent requirements)
+(Optional Pressures for other sizes are available)

 E. Window shall comply with Forced Entry Resistance requirements for a Level 10, when tested in accordance with ASTM F 588.